-The K-12 Standards for Mathematical Practice describe varieties of expertise that mathematics educators at all levels should seek to develop in their students.
-This page gives ex- amples of what the practice standards look like at the specified grade level.
+students.
+This page gives exa amples of what the practice standards look like at the specified grade level.
 Students are expected to: Standards Explanations and Examples 1.
 Make sense of problems Students solve problems involving equations and discuss how they solved them.
 Students solve real world problems through and persevere in solving the application of algebraic and geometric concepts.
 Students seek the meaning of a problem and look for efficient ways to them. represent and solve it.
 They may check their thinking by asking themselves, "What is the most efficient way to solve the problem?", "Does this make sense?", and "Can I solve the problem in a different way?"
 2. Reason abstractly and This practice standard refers to one of the hallmarks of algebraic reasoning, the process of de-contextualization and quantitatively. contextualization.
 Much of elementary algebra involves creating abstract algebraic models of problems and then transforming the models via algebraic calculations to reveal properties of the problems.
 3. Construct viable In Calculus, students construct arguments using verbal or written explanations accompanied by expressions, equations, arguments and critique the inequalities, models, graphs and tables.
 They further refine their mathematical communication skills through mathematical reasoning of others. discussions in which they critically evaluate their own thinking and the thinking of other students.
 They pose questions like "How did you get that?", "Why is that true?"
 "Does that always work?"
 They explain their thinking to others and respond to others' thinking.
 4. Model with mathematics.
 Indeed, other mathematical practices in Calculus might be seen as contributing specific elements of these two.
 The intent of the following set is not to decompose the above mathematical practices into component parts but rather to show how the mathematical practices work together.
 5. Use appropriate tools Students consider available tools such as spreadsheets, a function modeling language, graphing tools and many other strategically. technologies so they can strategically gain understanding of the ideas expressed by individual content standards and to model with mathematics.
 6. Attend to precision.
 In Calculus, the habit of using precise language is not only a mechanism for effective communication but also a tool for understanding and solving problems.
 Describing an idea precisely helps students understand the idea in new ways.
 7. Look for and make use of In Calculus, students should look for various structural patterns that can help them understand a problem.
-For example, structure. seeing the pattern to the power rule after using the derivative with limits (e.g., $f(x) = 3x^2$ results in $f'(x) = 6x$ after $\lim{x \to 0} \frac{3(x+h)^2 - 3x^2}{2}$ 9 Look for and express $h \to 0$ h $h$ 8.
-Look for and express Creating equations of functions to model situations is harder for many students than working with the resulting expressions. reasoning An effective way to help students develop the skill of describing general relationships is to work through several specific reusening. examples and then express what they are doing with algebraic symbolism.
+For example, structure. seeing the pattern to the power rule after using the derivative with limits (e.g., $f(x) = 3x^2$ results in $f'(x) = 6x$ after $\lim{h\to 0} \frac{3(x+h)^2-3x^2}{h}$). μ 8.
+Look for and express Creating equations or functions to model situations is harder for many students than working with the resulting expressions. regularity in repeated An effective way to help students develop the skill of describing general relationships is to work through several specific reasoning. examples and then express what they are doing with algebraic symbolism.